Unlocking the Secrets of Bird Migration

 The many people taking the "Don't mess with Texas" slogan to heart in respect of beaches encouraged and inspired us.
 We share this critical and sensitive habitat with species like shorebirds and it's essential we minimize our impact.
-Anyone can participate in a local beach clean-up day (visit the Ocean Conservancy's central listing) of events around the world.
+Anyone can participate in a local beach clean-up day.
 To learn more about the world's beaches and oceans, and how you can help protect them, visit the Smithsonian Museum of Natural History's Ocean Portal.

 Pictures taken by Tim Romano.

 After a full day on the beach, faces burned by sun and wind, we were winding down outside on the hotel patio when Lynyrd Skynyrd's Freebird started playing on the Tiki Bar stereo.

 For I must be traveling on now

 'Cause there's too many places I've got to see.

 I'm fairly confident Ronnie Van Zant wasn't thinking about the migratory connectivity of Black-bellied plovers when he wrote this rock classic.
 But the song rang true to us as we sat being chilled by the evening breeze and reminiscing about the day.
 Although we blanked on curlews and godwits, we did successfully capture three plovers and deployed a new technology that will allow us to not only remember them when they start traveling on, but to track their specific moves.